chainguard-dev/edu/content/chainguard/chainguard-images/faq.md

 We call Wolfi an undistro because unlike a typical Linux distribution, Wolfi is a stripped-down distribution designed for the cloud-native era.
 Most notably, we don’t include a Linux kernel, instead relying on the environment (such as the container runtime) to provide this.

 ### Which images are available?
-You can check which images are already available at our [GitHub Repository](https://github.com/chainguard-images).
+You can check which images are already available at our [Images Reference](https://edu.chainguard.dev/chainguard/chainguard-images/reference/) or directly in our [GitHub Repository](https://github.com/chainguard-images).

 ### What is an SBOM and why is it important?
 An SBOM is a Software Bill of Materials, which is a list containing detailed information about all software that is included within a software artifact, whether it's an application, a container image, or a physical appliance.